sanskrit/learnsanskrit.org/content/vyakarana/tinanta/vikarana.md

 {h Review}

-We can now contiue our {s prakriyA} a few more steps:
+We can now continue our {s prakriyA} a few more steps:

 {prakriya